-I was privileged enough to be able to afford the procedure and have a family who would support my recovery.
+I had the privilege of being able to afford the procedure and having a supportive family who would aid in my recovery.

 And I made sure I was doing it for the right reasons for me.

-There are of course horror stories out there and it is important you do your homework, think with a cool head (don’t get emotional) and give each part of this the consideration it warrants.
+There are of course horror stories out there and it is important you do your homework.
+Also, think with a cool head (don’t get emotional) and give each part of this the consideration it warrants.

 I talk about a lot of the advice on looking for a surgeon and considering surgery here.

-If you have any questions about my experience, please do feel free to reach out here and if it is something you are planning on having done, I hope your experience is as positive as mine has been so far.
+If you have any questions about my experience, please do feel free to reach out here.
+And if it is something you are planning on having done, I hope your experience is as positive as mine.